yuewuo/micro-blossom/README.md

 - src: source code
   - fpga: the FPGA source code, including generator scripts
+    - microblossom: Scala code for MicroBlossom module
+    - Xilinx: xilinx project build scripts
   - cpu: the CPU source code
+    - blossom: code for development and testing on a host machine
+    - blossom-nostd: nostd code that is designed to run in embedded environment but can also run in OS
+    - embedded: build binary for embedded system
 - projects: Vivado projects

 ## Installation